-- You can go out for a walk on your local streets as long as you stay 2 metres away form anyone else, so bring the kids – they can ride their bikes or scooters while you run or walk.
+- Go out for a walk on your local streets and keep your distance from others if you are concerned about COVID.
+Bring the kids – they can ride their bikes or scooters while you run or walk.

 - If you have a gaming console, use any exergames installed.